 Tastes of heaven

-Get ready for a delicious breakfast that will put you a spring in your step for the rest of the day.
+Prepare yourself for a delectable breakfast that will give you energy for the rest of the day.
 A variety of homemade jams, delicious cakes, the property’s very own honey, Greek yogurt, a variety of breads, farm eggs and fresh orange juice are all part of this morning welcome.

 You can also ask Geraldine to prepare a sumptuous Greek dinner made with fresh seasonal organic produce, a lot of it coming right from the garden.
 You’ll be eating a meal with ingredients that were sourced only a few meters away, not half way around the world!
 Those on special diets (vegetarian, vegan, lactose free, gluten free, low salt) can also be catered to.